JusticeManu/library/README.md

 in my career as a developer.
 The challenges i faced during the developmental stage of the  assignment was concerned with git and the deployment.
 I created the project and pushed to git repo.
 I realised that there was this large file in the project folder which exceed the github file size.
 The was still in the current head of git, therefore i couldnt make extra pushes.
 I had to find a way to resolve this issue.
-Some helpful link i visited was [Click here](https://guides.github.com/introduction/flow/index.html)
+Some helpful link i visited was [Click here](https://blog.tinned-software.net/remove-files-from-git-history/)

+### Following clean code standard

+Clean code standard was used in this project